We all want to have a powerful brand, right? Regardless of the fact that we are promoting a personal brand or a company brand.

 I believe that today you get to work on building an online brand with every piece of content you publish on the internet.
-It doesn’t matter if it’s a blog post, a video file, a podcast or just a simple Twitter status.
+It doesn’t matter if it’s a blog post, a video file, a podcast, or just a simple Twitter status.
 It’s something that comes out of your own personal brand and people can consume it.

 If I could change the “Content is King” quote I will make it something like “Content is Everything”.
 You need content to connect with your audience.
 You need content to build your brand.
 You need content to launch a campaign.

-With content you are able to show to the rest of the world who you are and what your brand personality is.
-There are the brands like ‘Dollar Shave Club’ that created a viral video not even showing their audience how to use their product.
+With content, you are able to show to the rest of the world who you are and what your brand personality is.
+There are brands like ‘Dollar Shave Club’ that created a viral video not even showing their audience how to use their product.
 And there is ‘Always’ that created a viral video and started an entire social movement under the #likeagirl hashtag.

-But, if you don’t have a working budget in your marketing department and as a consequence, you have limited funds to spend on a marketing campaign, you can slowly start with your blog, your social media content or even start recording and producing your own podcast show.
+But, if you don’t have a working budget in your marketing department and as a consequence, you have limited funds to spend on a marketing campaign, you can slowly start with your blog, your social media content, or even start recording and producing your own podcast show.

 For example, if you want to have a voice in your industry and you want people to interact with you in a fun way, you can start your own podcast show for free by using the anchor.fm app.
 You just sign up, create an account, upload your podcast artwork, record your first episode and you are ready to go.
 And, you will get a lot of benefits and save a lot of time by having people send you new and interesting ideas via social media or email, topics that you can talk about it.

 Maybe they’ll tell you to invite some guests on your show.
 Maybe they will also give you suggestions in this area.
-All in all, you can create a brand awareness campaign around your podcast show and this will matter on the long run.
+All in all, you can create a brand awareness campaign around your podcast show and this will matter in the long run.